RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     Under Apache, there are pitfalls with running two independent *mod_perl* applications under on the same webserver.
     Therefore, it is advised to run OTRS and OTOBO on separate webservers.
 Alternatively remove the OTRS configuration from Apache before installing OTOBO.
-    Check the directories */etc/apache2/sites-available* and */etc/apache2/sites-enabled* for which configurations are currently available and which are enabled.
+    Use the command ``a2query -s`` and check the directories */etc/apache2/sites-available* and */etc/apache2/sites-enabled* for inspecting which configurations are currently available and which are enabled.

 After finishing the installation please log in as *root@localhost*.
 Navigate to the OTOBO Admin Area ``Admin -> Packages`` and install all required OTOBO OPM packages.